But patients have an important role in making sure those medications work.

 Dan Roden, M.D., a cardiologist and professor of medicine and pharmacology at Vanderbilt University, has these tips for helping your medication work more effectively.

 - Take your medication as directed.
 “The biggest problem we face is convincing people to take their medicines regularly,” Dr. Roden said.
 “At least 20 percent of the medicines we prescribe never get taken, according to some estimates.”
-Tracking your medication in an online tool like the American Heart Association's Heart360 can help you keep track and set reminders to take your medication(s).
+Tracking your medication in an online tool can help you keep track and set reminders to take your medication(s).

 - Keep your medication organized.
 It isn’t unusual for heart patients to have 10 different medications, making keeping track difficult, Dr. Roden said.
-Learn ways to manage your medication and keep track using easy tools such as Heart360, our online medication tracker or our printable medication tracker.
+Learn ways to manage your medication and keep track using easy tools or our printable medication tracker (PDF).
 Or use a pill dispenser that helps sort your medication.